MovingCities is a Shanghai-based think-thank investigating the role that architecture and urbanism play in shaping the

 Guest-editorial work has been done for Urban China Magazine ‘CREATIVE CHINA | Countermapping the Creative Industries’ , Abitare China ‘HUTONG/adaptation’ and Urban Flux ‘INDONESIAN ARCHITECTURE: TROPICAL AND EMERGING’ .
 Amongst other, contributions by MovingCities have been published in magazines such as MARK magazine (NL), DOMUS (IT), Urban China (CN), DOMUSchina (CN), GAM (AU), MONU (AU/NL), Stadtbauwelt (DE), LOG (US), SARAI Reader (IN), Tresholds (US), Perspective Magazine (HK), BEYOND (NL), SPACE(ROK)…

 In December 2010, Bert de Muynck moderated a discussion during the 2010 Shenzhen UNESCO Creative Cities Network conference.
 Amongst others MovingCities has lectured for various institutions, foundations and universities including the Architecture Department of the Bezalel Academy of Art and Design [Jerusalem], Department of Architecture, Unitec Institute of Technology, Auckland [New-Zealand], Department of Architecture, ETH [Zurich], Strelka Institute for Media, Architecture and Design [Moscow] and Department of Architecture, IUAV [Venice].

-In 2013, MovingCities was featured as a case-study in the UNESCO’s Creative Economy Report 2013 [Special Edition] and mentioned as being illustrative to be able to instigate a “more culturally sensitive approaches in real estate development [that] could clearly contribute to improving the quality of life in urban contexts (see case study 3.5).”
+In 2013, MovingCities was featured as a case-study in the UNESCO’s Creative Economy Report 2013 [PDF!
+Special Edition] and mentioned as being illustrative to be able to instigate a “more culturally sensitive approaches in real estate development [that] could clearly contribute to improving the quality of life in urban contexts (see case study 3.5).”
 In January 2014, MovingCities was included in the Guardian Cities-project as part of a global network of ‘the best city blogs around the world [featuring] local urban voices who cover their home cities most insightfully.’

 自2007年伯德孟 [Bert de Muynck，比利时] 与莫妮卡·卡瑞苏 [Mónica Carriço，葡萄牙] 创立MovingCities以来，MovingCities不但广泛涉足课题研究成果出版、国际多变合作、高峰论坛研讨以及专题导览等项目，并不断在中国、以色列、瑞典、荷兰、芬兰和印度尼西亚等国展开各种专题研究、学术演讲、文化创意产业咨询和研讨会。